VisualComposer/builder/readme.txt

 Once installed, click 'Activate Plugin' to finish the installation.

 **You can now use Visual Composer Website Builder on your site:**
+(two ways how to can get started)

+* From the Visual Composer Getting Started tab, click 'Create a New Page'
-* Go to Pages or Posts
-* Choose Add New with Visual Composer
+* Go to Pages or Posts - choose Add New with Visual Composer

-To receive additional elements, templates, and extensions it is recommended to **activate Visual Composer Hub**.
-It's a cloud marketplace (*free and premium*) for downloading additional elements, templates, and extensions.

-**Visual Composer Hub Activation**

-Once you have installed and activated the Visual Composer plugin, do the following:

-* Open your WordPress admin panel
-* Hover over Visual Composer in the left side menu and choose **Getting Started**
-* To activate the free license, click in **Activate Free**
-* Provide your email address and click on **Get License**
-* Copy your unique license key and head back to your WordPress admin panel
-* Enter your license key and click **Activate**
-* Select **Create New Page** and you are all set to start building your website

-More information and tutorial videos on [how to activate Visual Composer Hub](https://visualcomposer.com/help/visual-composer-hub/free-activation/?utm_source=wordpress.org&utm_medium=readme&utm_campaign=free-download&utm_content=how-to-activate-visual-composer-hub-text-link).
+Some elements and templates are already loaded in your library.
+To download more free elements, click on 'Get More Elements' from the Add Content window and you will be taken to the Visual Composer Hub.

 == Frequently Asked Questions ==